About Us

 Cornish people left their homeland when tin and copper mining went into decline from the late 1800s.
 They have settled in countries all over the world ever since and continue to do so.
 There are many people in NZ who can trace their family back to emigrants who came here for a new life.
 The are some who came here for the same reason not so long ago.
 There are others who are attracted to Cornwall because of its beauty and culture.
 We all like to acknowledge that there is something special about Cornwall and its people.

-A booklet celebrating the 60th anniversary of the NZ Cornish Association was published in December 2022.
-It captures the history in just 43 pages.
+Read our history in in just 43 pages in a booklet celebrating our 60th anniversary, published in December 2022.
 Download a copy by clicking on the picture.

 What do we do?

 We love Cornwall.
-We hold meetings to talk about Cornwall, issue newsletters with all sorts of information about Cornwall, make and eat Cornish food, enjoy Cornish music and celebrate everything and anything to do with Cornwall.
+We hold meetings in Christchurch, New Plymouth and Hawkes Bay to talk and hear about Cornwall.
+We issue newsletters with all sorts of information about Cornwall, make and eat Cornish food, enjoy Cornish music and celebrate everything and anything to do with Cornwall.
+Contact details are below if you would like to come along.
 Find out more about Cornwall by clicking HERE.

 Newsletters